 When More, one lesser, when less, none as before"

-(Poem by Nicholas More, mourning the death of his nephew Henry aged four days, c.1638; an example of the many punning references the More family were fond of making to their surname).
+(Poem by Nicholas More, mourning the death of his nephew Henry aged four days, circa 1638; an example of the many punning references the More family were fond of making to their surname).

-The database of Loseley Letters, c.1506-1689, is an important resource, containing detailed descriptions of nearly 3000 letters enabling researchers to reconstruct sequences of correspondence and search by person, place or subject.
+The database of Loseley Letters, circa 1506 to 1689, is an important resource, containing detailed descriptions of nearly 3000 letters enabling researchers to reconstruct sequences of correspondence and search by person, place or subject.
 The database is available at Surrey History Centre.
 The majority of the Loseley Letters described in the database have been transcribed.